-The argument is a float that is written as f, if it is >= 0.1 and < 10000.0.
-Otherwise, it is written in the g format.
+The argument is a float that is written as f, if it is $\geq 0.1$ and < 10000.0.
+Otherwise, it is written in the e format.
 The precision is the number of significant digits.
 It defaults to 6 and is not to be < 2.
-If the absolute value of the float does not allow it to be written in the f format with the desired number of significant digits, it is also written in the g format.
+If the absolute value of the float does not allow it to be written in the f format with the desired number of significant digits, it is also written in the e format.